-We have a number of serious and debilitating problems, the root cause of which, on a scale ranging from 100% down to perhaps a debatable 30% are issues created and prolonged or at best facilitated and enabled by the Internet as it is now in its unregulated and manipulated form.
+We have a number of serious and debilitating problems, the root cause of which, on a scale ranging from 100% down to perhaps a debatable 30% are issues created and prolonged, or at best facilitated and enabled by the Internet as it is now in its unregulated and manipulated form.

-Stealing of private data from individuals and businesses and selling it to business that are using it to gain advantage and put others out of business.
+Stealing of private data from individuals and businesses before selling it to business that are using it to gain advantage and put others out of business.
 This has created a situation I am all too familiar with whereby if you want to advertise competitively on search engines such as Google and Facebook, then you must make use of that private data stolen from individuals.
 This has been the mainstay of online business for many years now.
 Operators like Google and Facebook would take your mailing list or people who’d previously visited your site or a competitor’s site and find millions of others just like them based on the millions of points of profiled data they have aggregated and then show all of them your advert knowing it would produce a highly profitable result.
 This still works, but it’s now harder and requires a different approach since Apple and facebook fell out of love.
-T hasn’t gone away though.
+It hasn’t gone away though.

 You may say its down to every business to get smart and compete, but in reality, there’s only one Google and only one Facebook and online business is geared to one brand.
-One emerges victorious, places its revenue offshore away form tax authorities, pays starvation wages and leeches off us.
+One emerges victorious, places its revenue offshore away from tax authorities, pays starvation wages and leeches off us all.
 The others die.
 In every market, you do what the others are doing only better or you die.
 If that means behaving badly, well so be it.
 I know many owners of restaurants and takeaways who barely survive now because Eats and Deliveroo have taken their customer and only allow them a bare existence in return for cooking the food.
-These business used to pay reasonable wages and pay their taxes, not any more.
+These businesses used to pay reasonable wages and pay their taxes, not any more.
 In-fact, the government subsidises not only the restauranteurs wage bill but the American platform’s too via Tax credits in UK.

-An academic at the University of Manchester referred to these people as the “US Cuckoo in the European Nest”
+An academic at the University of Manchester referred to these people as the “US Cuckoo in the European Nest”.

 The first 7, I’d blame 100% for these issues.
 8 would seem closer to 50% responsible at this time because of other drivers also in affect.
-9,10 and 11, Id blame at 80% .
+9,10 and 11, I’d blame at 80% .